ldgiusto5/My_First_RPG/README.md

 ![Gif](https://github.com/ldgiusto5/My_First_RPG/assets/121044004/c07c0470-21cc-4112-b7d2-91a9c7ec7398)

 ## How to run:
-Download as zip, unzip and run the executable file My_First_RPG.exe from Build folder
+Download as zip, unzip and run the executable file My_First_RPG.exe from Build folder.
+Scripts folder is unnecessary to run the program, it is only for those who are interested in this code information.

 # IMPORTANT❗❗❗
 ## Instructions / tutorial: